 7.2 Payment of Target Price.

 7.2.1 Payment Schedule.
-The Target Price shall be paid to Contractor in the currency specified in accordance with monthly invoices submitted in accordance with the Payment Schedule in Exhibit C-2.
-The Payment Schedule sets forth the Contractor’s estimate of the reimbursable portion of the Target Price, Fixed EECC Costs, and Fixed Fee in each month.
+The Target Price shall be paid to Contractor in accordance with monthly invoices submitted in accordance with Section 7.2.2.

 7.2.2 Monthly Invoices.
 On or before the Notice to Proceed Effective Date, and thereafter on or before the tenth (10th) day of each month during the performance of the Work, Contractor shall furnish to Owner a detailed invoice and such supporting documentation of the Reimbursable Costs expected to be incurred for the next month and a reconciliation of the actual Reimbursable Costs incurred in the preceding month ending on the last day of the month, wherein the amount of the monthly invoice shall recognize underpayments and overpayments of the Reimbursable Costs in the preceding month and the projected Reimbursable Costs for the invoice for that month to substantiate Contractor’s right to payment under this Section 7.2.
 Contractor shall cause its subcontractors to prepare all invoices issued for direct submission and payment by Owner following review and approval by Contractor.